 Parameter Description File URL Enter the URL of the file here.
-If the current directory is not the directory of SD card file system, then the full file path must be entered.
+If the current directory is not the directory of SD card file system, then the full file path must be entered, for example, d:/path_name/file_name.
 Increment Select to enable or disable the increment feature here.
 When enabled, the current configuration will not be cleared before executing the configuration.
 When disabled, the current configuration will be cleared before executing the configuration.